open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

 Create a file named [admin.py](https://github.com/open-cloud/xos/tree/master/xos/services/exampleservice/admin.py) in your service directory.
+This file implements a graphical interface for your service.
 The start of this file:

 {% highlight python %}
 from core.admin import ReadOnlyAwareAdmin, SliceInline